 Snapper

-Check out this instructional video guide on how to catch snapper with soft plastics filmed locally in Port Phillip Bay
+Check out this instructional video guide on how to catch snapper with soft plastics filmed locally in Port Phillip Bay.

 Targeting garfish at Portarlington Pier